truenas/middleware/docs/userguide/freenas_network.rst

 If you click the "Edit" button for a lagg, you will see the configuration screen shown in Figure 7.4b.
 Table 7.4a describes the options in this screen.

 After creating the lagg interface, set the IP address manually or with DHCP and save.
-The connection to the web interface may be lost at this point, and if so, the system must be rebooted from the console setup menu.
-You may also have to change your switch settings to communicate through the new lagg interface.
-After reboot, if the IP address was set manually, you may also have to manually enter a default gateway from the console setup menu option in order to get access into the GUI through the new lagg interface.
+The connection to the web interface may be temporarily lost at this point, as the network is restarted.
+You may also have to change your switch settings to communicate through the new lagg interface, and, if the IP address was set manually, you may have to manually enter a default gateway from the console setup menu option in order to get access into the GUI through the new lagg interface.

 **Figure 7.4b: Editing a lagg**